-The goal of the multidimensional analysis of regional development is to review and analyze the common socio-economic development of the regions in the 2008-2010 period, using a wide variety of indicators, grouped in seven categories: economy, infrastructure, demographics, education, healthcare, environment, social environment.
-The "business environment" category has been excluded from the analysis since it only contains data on the final year of the period in question.
+The goal of the multidimensional analysis of regional development is to review and analyze the common socio-economic development of Bulgarian districts in the 2008-2011 period, using a wide variety of indicators, grouped in seven categories: economy, infrastructure, demographics, education, healthcare, environment, social environment.

-In order to be able to assess the development of the regions on the basis of these categories (each of which contains a different number of primary indicators, over 50 altogether), a complex indicator has been developed for each of them.
+In order to be able to assess the development of the districts on the basis of these 7 categories (each of which contains a different number of primary indicators), a complex indicator has been developed for each of them.